zheyue/zheyue.github.io/FL160_AutoFiller/README.md

 # FL160 AutoFiller

 This is a lightweight automation tool that uses the Jinja2 template engine to generate pre-filled FL160 form content based on structured input data.

+## Background

+During my internship at a family law firm, I encountered a repetitive pain point: manually filling out large volumes of legal forms (e.g., FL-150, FL-160) using Adobe Acrobat.
+The process was time-consuming, error-prone, and difficult to scale—especially for templates with little structural variation.

+This repository is a lightweight prototype born out of that experience.
+It uses Jinja2 to generate form content from structured JSON data, providing a basic foundation for document automation in legal workflows.

+Given the constraints of working in law offices—limited technical infrastructure and the highly sensitive nature of client data—this early version avoids cloud-based AI/LLMs and instead focuses on safe, deterministic generation.

+The current implementation is intentionally simple.
+In future iterations, this tool could evolve into a more robust solution for local, secure, and scalable legal form generation.

 ## Features